diegolax/CSS_360_Project_1/daniel_section.md

 ### #4: Department of Transportation
 **Incremental:** The deliverable is a web-based application that can be updated easily.
-The requirments are very clear, and unlikely to change, so the agile model is a poor fit.
+The requirements are very clear, and unlikely to change, so the agile model is a poor fit.
 Ongoing work with outside teams is not expected, so coordination will not be a problem.

 ### #5: Reducing Traffic